wesleyfongchong/website-content/post/html/html-introduction/index.md

            text          </p>
 ```

+> Using the [`white-space` CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/white-space) you can change how things behave.
+You can find more information on how CSS processes white space in the [CSS Spec](https://www.w3.org/TR/CSS2/text.html#white-space-model)

-So you can use any syntax you like.
-I'd say, like the syntax that makes things more organized.
+I'd say use the syntax that makes things visually more organized and easier to read, but you can use any syntax you like.

 I typically route for